Unbiased Object Detection Beyond Frequency with Visually Prompted Image Synthesis: Visual-Prompted Dynamic Debiasing for Object Detection

 There are two core challenges in our generation-based debiasing strategy.
 First, we need to quantitatively measure the dataset biases inherent, which is the foundation for targeted debiasing.
 Second, the generated layouts for L2I synthesis should be both diverse and physically plausible, as naive randomization often produces unrealistic scenes that are unsuitable for model training.

 \textbf{Representation Score.} We define a \textit{representation score} (RS) as the quantitative proxy for how well a specific data group is represented in the dataset.
 Groups with low RS are under-represented and prioritized for debiasing.
 For object detection, the \text{data group} $\mathcal{G}=(c,s,u)$ is a set of bounding boxes with attributes including object class $c$, box size $s$, and {horizontal position $u$ of box center.
-Based on the analysis in \S\ref{sec:2}, RS integrates both sample frequency and representation diversity.
+Considering that $s$ and $u$ are continuous variables, we discretize the image coordinates into an $M \times M$ grid for position $u$, and categorize object areas into discrete $K$ logarithmic bins for size $s$.